-Subdivisions are large areas of land subdivided into smaller allotments.
-From the 10 original parcels of land in The Basin, subdivisions over the years have created thousands of allotments and in 2020 potential areas can still be subdivided.
+Subdivisions occur when large areas of land are subdivided into smaller residential size allotments.
+From the 10 original parcels of land in The Basin, subdivisions over the years have created thousands of allotments and in 2020 there are still potential areas to be subdivided.

-Some subdivisions, usually the larger ones, were marketed as "Estates".
-Some subdivisions were large and others of little consequence.
-Estates had glamorous names, and their posters contained glowing reports of the magnificent land and the facilities available.
+Some subdivisions, usually the larger ones, were marketed through agents as "Estates".
+Some subdivisions were very large and others of little consequence.
+Agents gave estates glamorous names, and their posters contained glowing reports of the magnificent land and the facilities available.
 In the early days, radio broadcasts were an added attraction at many land sales, and of course each block was at a giveaway price.
 Subdivisions created most of the private roads in an area and these were usually given names that have some local flavour.

-Early land estate brochures rarely mentioned "The Basin".
+Early land estate brochures rarely mentioned

+"The Basin".
 The land for sale was either at Boronia, Bayswater or Mt.
 Dandenong.

-The 1910s and 1920s were the boom period for estates in The Dandenongs, and in particular, The Basin and Sassafras.
+The 1910's and 20's were the boom period for estates in The Dandenongs, and in particular, The Basin and Sassafras.
 The views towards Melbourne from the steep western and northern slopes of The Dandenongs were an attraction for developers.
 The opening of the 1 in 20 road (Mountain Highway) from The Basin to Sassafras in 1924 helped to promote some of these estates that were located near Sassafras.
-The Mystic Lake Estate (1926) had a frontage on the newly created 1 in 20 and also the Moulton Estate (1924).
+The Mystic Lake Estate (1926) had a frontage on the newly created 1 in 20 as did the Moulton Estate (1924).
 An earlier estate called the Front Door Estate (1913) had a frontage on the Coach Road (from The Basin) near Sassafras.

 Some early estates were located on the steep and heavily treed western and northern slopes of The Dandenongs.
-Most of this land was unsuitable for residential development and some land on these estates has been progressively purchased by the Government and amalgamated with the adjacent National Park.
+Most of this land was unsuitable for residential development and some of the land on these estates has been progressively purchased by the Government and amalgamated with the adjacent National Park.